Cartographer and photogrammetrist, Kaituhi mahere, kaihanga tauira ā-nuku

 You may need

-- a bachelor's degree in surveying, environmental science, computer science or similar area
+- a bachelor's degree in surveying and mapping science, earth sciences, software engineering and computer science or similar area

 - to be a member of the New Zealand Cartographic Society